reactive-python/reactpy/src/js/README.md

-# iDOM (Javascript)
+# IDOM (Javascript)

-The client side of iDOM.
+The client side of IDOM.
 This is where raw DOM models are consumed and then turned into images on the screen.
 All libraries require React `16.8.2` (the one with [hooks](https://reactjs.org/docs/hooks-intro.html)
 ).

 # Early Days

-iDOM is still young.
+IDOM is still young.
 If you have ideas or find a bug, be sure to post an [issue](https://github.com/rmorshea/idom/issues) or create a
 [pull request](https://github.com/rmorshea/idom/pulls).